 Machine Learning and AI Platforms Are Helping Shape the Modern Experience

-In many ways, these technologies will improve performance and efficiency for business while simultaneously modernizing experiences for consumers.
+In many ways, these technologies will improve performance and efficiency for business while simultaneously modernizing experiences for consumers apart from these companies that are using big data.
 Just consider the myriad ways in which you can now receive highly personalized and contextually relevant content or recommendations, based on something as simple as your recent purchase history.

 This information can improve a plethora of business-centric strategies, too, such as marketing and advertising, partner relations and future decisions.
 It’s hard to believe, but the future we’ve seen portrayed in sci-fi movies — where bots and technology permeate our daily lives — is here.

 Want to consult a freelance data scientist?
 Post your project on Kolabtree and get quotes from experts for free.